UnitedCTF/UnitedCTF-2021/challenges/reverse/raycaster/README.md

 Author: [Alexandre-Xavier Labonté-Lamoureux (AXDOOMER)](https://github.com/axdoomer)

 I found this game on the Internet and it does weird things sometimes.
 I don't know... it's strange.
 Seems like there are no game objectives, but I can't stop spending hours going through the maze.
-I've spent hours playing and I'm late with my school assignments.
+I've spent hours playing and I'm running late with my school assignments.

 --------------